Home/Products/Denoclast Injection/

 Breast feeding

-Denoclast Injection is probably safe to use during breastfeeding.
-Limited human data suggests that the drug does not represent any significant risk to the baby.
+Denoclast Injection is probably unsafe to use during breastfeeding.
+Limited human data suggests that the drug may pass into the breastmilk and harm the baby.

 Driving